-Refunds and Travel funds payable
+Refunds payable

-In light of the significant increase in flight cancellations due to the COVID-19 outbreak and consequent grounding of the Group's commercial operations, customers were given options for their cancelled flights, which included free rebooking, full cash refund, or conversion to a full travel fund, which is a virtual wallet equivalent to the amount paid for an existing booking.
-A travel fund is valid for two years and can be used as payment for future bookings.
+In light of the significant increase in flight cancellations due to the COVID-19 outbreak and consequent grounding of the Group's commercial operations, customers were given options for their cancelled flights, which included free rebooking, full cash refund or conversion to a full travel fund.
+Refunds payable pertain to cash due to be returned to customers.